secworks/spasm/README.md

 ## Implementation ##
-Written in standard Python3 without any third party modules.
+The assembler is written in standard Python3 with (so far) only one third party module - [PyYAML](http://pyyaml.org/).
+The assembler uses YAML to specify opcodes in a structured way.

 ## Status ##

+**(2016-08-12)**
+Decided on trying to use YAML as the basis for opcode specification instead of writing my own parser.
+This however adds an external dependency.

 **(2016-07-15)**
 A lot in my head, not much yet in the repo.